ajhenry/chronle-reddit/prompt.md

-# Snoodle
+# Podium

-Snoodle is a reddit app that is a collection of daily games.
+Podium is a reddit app that is a collection of daily games.
 Users can play each game once per day and they have stats for each game and overall.

 The 3 games are the following: